 I’m old, often tired, and I find sometimes it’s just easier to make the Best Chicken or Turkey Broth in a two-part process.
 I’ll simmer it away, give it a strain and refrigerate it, along with meat or bones I need to pick until the next day.
 It’s a simple process to defat the soup after the fat rises to the top and thickens from the cold and the chicken is so much easier to handle once it’s cold.
 Save the chicken fat in a jar in the fridge.
 It’s most commonly called Schmaltz and is fantastic to saute potatoes or latkes.

 - 1 turkey or chicken carcass, break into pieces to fit pot

 - 2 cloves garlic, smashed

-- 2 cups dry white wine (optional, see below)
+- 2 cups dry white wine or two tablespoons white vinegar

 - 1 bay leaf

 - 5 sprigs parsley

 - 5 sprigs fresh or 3/4 teaspoon dried thyme or 1/2 teaspoon dried marjoram